mihaifm/HIBPOfflineCheck/readme.md

 ![image](https://user-images.githubusercontent.com/981184/47183839-bba7e180-d331-11e8-8b4a-3afe75fd8dbe.png)

-Note that after changing the `Column name`, a new column will be create with the new name, that needs to be enabled under `View->Configure Columns->Provided by Plugins`
-Before changing the column name, it is recommended that you clear the status of all entries (using `right click->Selected Entries->Clear pwned status`)
+Note that after changing the `Column name`, a new column will be created with the new name and needs to be enabled under `View->Configure Columns->Provided by Plugins`.
+Before changing the column name, it is recommended that you clear the status of all entries (using `right click->Selected Entries->Clear pwned status`).
 To make sure that you no longer have entries under the old column name, see if it still appears under `View->Configure Columns->Custom Fields`.

 Enjoy!